 Without community, writing can get lonely.
 So I'm part of a number of different communities both in real life and online, including the Godspace Community where we share a common concern for spirituality, sustainability, and social justice.
 I've published a few articles as part of Godspace, often share pieces written by other members of the … Continue reading A Daily Dose of Awe

 Mental illness is not as obvious as a broken leg, but it's just as real.
 According to the Canadian Mental Health Association, one in five Canadians will experience a mental illness in their lifetime.
 Almost half of those who suffer from anxiety and/or depression have never sought medical attention.
 In one study, 84% of clergy … Continue reading One Way Your Church Can Stop Hiding Mental Illness

 Last week, I was pleased to spend a few days at the beautiful Barnabas Family Ministries retreat centre on Keats Island.
 I loved the warm hospitality and accommodations in the Carriage House (on the left below), and the excellent farm-fresh meals served in the Lamplighter Cottage (on the right).
 It was the perfect setting to be on … Continue reading On Finding a Healthy Rhythm of Work and Rest

 I was delighted to lead two seminars at this year's Mennonite Church Canada Assembly in Winnipeg.
 Cultivating Spiritual Practices was the title suggested to me by Assembly organizers, but the sessions might just as well have been called Deepening Your Walk with God, or Growing Your Relationship with Jesus, or Developing Spiritual Discipline.
 In this post, I share my seminar outline.

-Last week I took part in my first-ever Google Hangout — #MennoNerds on Race, Mutuality, and Anabaptist Community.
+Last week I took part in my first-ever Google Hangout -- #MennoNerds on Race, Mutuality, and Anabaptist Community.
 In this post I share the video of our conversation, offer some further reflections, and outline some practices toward racial reconciliation.